Fanwood, New Jersey: Local government

 Fanwood is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Fanwood is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The borough council is Fanwood's legislative body and may pass, adopt, amend and repeal any ordinance or where permitted, any resolution, for any purpose required for the government of the municipality, and also controls and regulates the finances of the municipality.
 The council may investigate any activity of the municipality, remove any officer of the municipality for cause other than those excepted by law and shall have all the executive responsibilities of the municipality not placed by general law, in the office of the mayor.
 The mayor of Fanwood is responsible for serving as the chief executive officer of borough government.
 The mayor presides over the borough council, appoints various boards and committees, oversees borough administration, and serves as the borough's ceremonial head.

-As of 2025, the mayor of Fanwood Borough is Democrat Colleen M. Mahr, whose term of office ends December 31, 2027.
-Members of the Fanwood Borough Council are Council President Patricia Walsh (D, 2027), Jeffrey Banks (D, 2026), Gina Berry (D, 2025), Anthony Carter (D, 2026), Erin A. McElroy-Barker (D, 2027), and Katherine Mitchell (D, 2025).
+As of 2026, the mayor of Fanwood Borough is Democrat Colleen M. Mahr, whose term of office ends December 31, 2027.
+Members of the Fanwood Borough Council are Council President Gina Berry (D, 2028), Jeffrey Banks (D, 2026), Anthony Carter (D, 2026), Erin A. McElroy-Barker (D, 2027), Katherine Mitchell (D, 2028) and Patricia Walsh (D, 2027).

 In January 2019, Jeffrey Banks was appointed to fill the seat expiring in December 2020 that had been held by Russell Huegel until he resigned from office to accept the position as the borough's municipal attorney.